WeiChenPsy/git-papers/journal.md

-# This is my super cool paper written by me!
+# This is our super cool paper
+written by me, and Chi!

 ## Introduction